I associate Carl Sandburg with the city of Chicago and the Midwest, what brought him to North Carolina?

 How much did it cost the Sandburg's to buy this property?

 In the fall of 1945, the Sandburg's paid $45,000 for 248 acres of land, a three-story main house with over 9,000 square feet, a barn complex and several outbuildings.
-Carl Sandburg believed they had bought a "village" and Mrs. Sandburg a "million acres of sky."
+Carl Sandburg commented they had bought a "village" and Mrs. Sandburg a "million acres of sky."

 Did Carl Sandburg give an address at the inauguration of President John F. Kennedy?